vkotarlic/baraka-todo/README.md

 This project is a To-Do List application built as part of the hiring process for the Senior React Frontend Engineer position at Baraka.
 The application demonstrates skills in React, state management, and clean, maintainable code.

+Application is deployed and can be checked [here](https://baraka-todo.vercel.app/)

 ## Features

 ### Functional Requirements